Alxelio/bmi_Santander/README.md

 I wrapped the icon.refresh with the IconButton Widget.
 I also wrapped the SingleChildScrollview Widget with a Container Widget.
 And then, I placed the BoxDecoration and LinearGradient Widgets to customize the software.

+# Number 3
+I has changed all the TextFormField Widgets, as well as colors, fontsize, fontweight and so on.
+I took this approach to customize the button too.